 Directions

-3. Add Broth and Beans: Pour in the vegetable or chicken broth, bringing the mixture to a gentle boil.
-Once boiling, add the beans and stir to combine, allowing the flavors to meld.
+- Add Broth and Beans: Pour in your broth, bring to a gentle boil.
+Stir in the beans so they warm through and soak up the flavor.

-4. Cook Pasta: Once the broth reaches a rolling boil, add the pasta and seasonings.
-Stir gently and cook according to the pasta package instructions until al dente.
+- Cook Pasta: When the broth is bubbling, add pasta and herbs.
+Stir careful not to clump.
+Cook according to the package instructions until it’s al dente.

 Advice for the Best Results